programeta/easy-docker-drupal/README.md

     * ServerName will be the name that you entered, for example, mi-first-environment.vm
     * DocumentRoot is established to respond in path '/var/www/html/mi-first-environment/web'

-2.- Once initialize the environment you will able to start environment using sentence
+2.- Once initialized the environment you will able to start environment using sentence
 ```
 docker-compose up -d --build
 ```